rux616/nft/README.md

 ## Note

-* Tool code is in "Neocron File Tool" directory
+* The tool itself is in "Neocron File Tool" directory

 * This repo exists solely for archival purposes